 However, for more sophisticated work, it is recommended to pick out cold porcelain that is factory-made.
 It stores longer and has a finer structure.
 And of course, it saves a load of dishes.

-Among all the brands that can be found on the market, Sculpey Model Air Porcelain Clay ( found on Amazon) is a very pleasant one to work with.
+Among all the brands that can be found on the market, Sculpey Model Air Porcelain Clay ( found on Etsy) is a very pleasant one to work with.
 Fresh out of the package, it dries semi-transparently, shrinking another 20% while drying, making your miniature creations even smaller than they already were.

 How long does cold porcelain last?